-Through the OTC-GAD, the City of EI Paso offers eCivis Grants Search Network to the community to enhance the City's economic base and bring needed services to the EI Paso community.
+Through the OTC-GAD, the City of EI Paso offers eCivis Grants Search Network to the community to enhance the City's economic base and bring needed services to the El Paso community.
 Not-for-profit or Community Based Organizations (CBOs) will receive access to the eCivis service free of charge by completing and returning a simple User Agreement that must be signed by the organization's director or CEO.
+The GAD staff will review and approve the agreement and send the CBO an eCivis username followed by instructions to create a password.